Grantham: Angel and Royal

-The Angel and Royal in the High Street is widely regarded as the oldest surviving English inn.
-The façade of the main building as it appears today was built about 600 years ago, but the site had already held an inn for 200 years.
-It was originally a hostel for the Knights Templar.
+The Angel and Royal in the High Street is reputedly the oldest inn in England.
+The present façade was built about 600 years ago, but the site had already held an inn for 200 years before that, and its origins are older still, as a hostel for the Knights Templar.
 King John is reputed to have visited with his Royal Court in 1213.
-The inn was extended in the mid-14th century and again in the 15th century.
+A visit by Richard III was the origin of the gold emblem angel holding the King's crown over the original archway.
+Other royal visitors include King Charles I, George IV and Edward VII, when Prince of Wales, leading to the inclusion of "Royal" in the inn's name.